Jerry Dybzinski

-Jerome Matthew "Jerry" Dybzinski (born July 7, 1955) is an American former professional baseball shortstop.
+Jerome Matthew Dybzinski (born July 7, 1955) is an American former professional baseball shortstop.
 He played in Major League Baseball (MLB) for the Cleveland Indians, Chicago White Sox, and Pittsburgh Pirates.
 In 468 career games, Dybzinski recorded a batting average of .234 and accumulated three home runs and 93 runs batted in (RBI).

 Born in Cleveland, Dybzinski played college baseball at Cleveland State University and was drafted by the Cleveland Indians in 1977.
 He spent the next four years in the minor leagues before making the major league roster in 1980.
 After three seasons with the Indians, he was traded to the Chicago White Sox in 1983, where he was part of the team's playoff run.
 Dybzinski spent two seasons with the White Sox before being released.
 He spent the next two seasons with the Pittsburgh Pirates and Seattle Mariners organizations before retiring from professional baseball in 1986.

 Early life

 Dybzinski was born and raised in Cleveland as one of ten children.
 He attended Cathedral Latin High School for one year before transferring to Collinwood High School, pitching for the school's baseball team during his final two years of school.
 He attended Cleveland State University from 1974 to 1977, becoming the first of four Cleveland State alumni to play in the major leagues.
 In his senior season with the team, he had 33 runs, 25 walks, and six home runs, all of which were school records at the time.
 He graduated in 1977 with a degree in education and was drafted by the Cleveland Indians in the 15th round of the 1977 Major League Baseball draft.